CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Getting-started-pages/Day-02-getting-started-page.md

 ## Overview

-In this lab, you will use **Microsoft Fabric** to build multiple **end-to-end real-time and advanced analytics solutions**, combining streaming ingestion, lakehouse analytics, KQL-based exploration, machine learning, and real-time visualization.
-The journey begins with setting up access by signing up for the **Microsoft Fabric trial**, redeeming an **Azure Pass**, and configuring the required permissions and capacities in the Azure portal.
-You will deploy a **stock generator application** using Azure Container Instances and stream real-time stock data through **Azure Event Hubs** into **Microsoft Fabric Eventstream**, enabling live data ingestion and preview.

-You will create and manage a **KQL database** to analyze streaming stock data using **KQL queries**, build **Real-Time dashboards**, and develop **Power BI reports** with auto-refresh for near real-time insights.
-In parallel, you will create a **Lakehouse** to persist streaming and curated data, execute **data engineering notebooks** to clean, aggregate, and model data, and design a **dimensional model and semantic model** to support analytics and reporting.

-By completing this lab, learners will gain an understanding of **data science and machine learning**, where you will import and execute notebooks to build, validate, and deploy **stock prediction models**, generate forecasts, and store predictions in the Lakehouse.
-You will analyze model performance, visualize predictions in Power BI, and publish reports with well-defined relationships.
-Finally, you will build a **web traffic analytics solution** using clickstream data, leverage **Fabric shortcuts and OneLake** for unified data access, create **real-time transformations and dashboards**, and configure **Data Activator (Reflex) alerts and actions** demonstrating a comprehensive, production-ready analytics architecture using Microsoft Fabric Real-Time Intelligence.
+In this lab, you will build an **end-to-end real-time analytics solution using Microsoft Fabric**, starting with environment setup, Fabric capacity creation, and deployment of a stock data generator streaming events through **Azure Event Hubs** into **Fabric Eventstream**.
+You will analyze streaming stock and clickstream data using **KQL databases**, apply real-time transformations, and visualize insights with **Real-Time dashboards** and **Power BI reports**.

+You will also create a **Lakehouse** to store curated data, run **data engineering and data science notebooks** to build dimensional models and machine learning based stock predictions, and publish semantic models for reporting.
+Finally, you will leverage **OneLake, Fabric shortcuts, and Data Activator alerts** to enable unified data access, real-time monitoring, and automated actions demonstrating a complete Fabric Real-Time Intelligence workflow.

 ## Objective

 By the end of this lab, participants will be able to:

-- **Set up a Fabric-enabled Power BI workspace** to support real-time analytics and KQL database workloads.
+- **Deploy a real-time data source** by provisioning a stock generator application using Azure Container Instances and ARM templates.

+- **Ingest real-time streaming data** from Azure Event Hubs into Microsoft Fabric using Eventstream with live data preview enabled.

-- **Create and manage a KQL database** within Microsoft Fabric to store and analyze streaming and event-based data.
+- **Create and manage a KQL database** in Microsoft Fabric and route streaming data from Eventstream for real-time analytics.

-- **Ingest data using the Real-Time hub** and **publish event streams** to enable real-time data processing.

-- **Transform incoming events** to prepare data for querying and visualization.
+- **Analyze streaming stock data using KQL** to identify trends, calculate price differences, and generate actionable insights.

+- **Build real-time dashboards and Power BI reports** with auto-refresh to visualize live stock data and support decision-making.

-- **Create and run KQL queries using a KQL Queryset** to explore and analyze data efficiently.
+- **Create and configure a Lakehouse (StocksLakehouse)** to persist streaming and curated data with a validated SQL endpoint.

-- **Manage the KQL database using control commands and policies** to configure behavior, performance, and governance.
+- **Process and curate data using notebooks** to clean, aggregate, and prepare datasets for analytics and data science use cases.

+- **Design a dimensional model and semantic model** within the Lakehouse to support reporting and advanced analytics.

-- **Build and explore Fabric Real-Time dashboards** to visualize streaming data and gain immediate insights.
+- **Build, evaluate, and run machine learning models** using Fabric notebooks to predict and forecast stock prices.

-- **Create Power BI reports from KQL queries** to extend real-time analysis into interactive business reports.
+- **Store and analyze prediction results** in the Lakehouse and visualize market trends using Power BI.

+- **Build a real-time web traffic analytics solution** using clickstream data, Fabric Eventhouse, OneLake shortcuts, and KQL transformations.

-- **Set alerts on event streams** to proactively monitor data changes and respond to critical conditions.
+- **Create real-time dashboards and Data Activator alerts** to monitor streaming data and trigger automated actions.

 ## Prerequisites